The Talon

 About the Contributors

-Kamryn Samlalsingh, Sports Editor
+Kamryn Samlalsingh, Associate Editor-In-Chief

 Class of 2025 Time on staff: 2 years Favorite newspaper memory: I love taking pictures of sporting events, and on academic reflections days I love when Raghed and I sing tswift together.
 Favorite song: "‘Stubborn Love" by The Lumineers